 The fifth album 'Let The Sunshine In' -- recorded in the UK --was released 25 April 2011 in the UK , NL and BE through Cadiz Distribution.
 The title song was co-written with Gene Black, Marcus' guitarist in the original 'Marcus' band.
 Gene is presently the guitarist for the Joe Cocker band.

-In 2014 Marcus has completed recording his 6th CD - 'Stand or Fall' - to be released 12 May 2014 by Redline Music of London and distributed through In-akustik of Germany.
-Promotion in the UK by Gollly Gallagher; in NL and BE by Hans Broer; in Germany by In-akustik.
+In 2014 Marcus completed recording his 6th CD 'Stand or Fall' on Redline Music, distributed through In-akustik of Germany.
 Another collection of original blues based rock songs mixed by Jerry Stevenson and mastered by Mazen Murad at Metropolis Studios, London.
 On guitars - Sean Nolan, Julian Burdock, Stuart Dixon, Bill Burke.
 On bass - Winston Blissett of Massive Attack.
 Christopher Nugent on Drums and on keys Roger Cotton and Moz Gamble.
 On harmonica Will Wilde and Alan Glen.
 On bv's Chantelle Duncan-Heath, Dani Wilde and Eno Williams-Uffort.
+The Album was nominated for Best Recorded Session 2014 by European Blues Awards.